kokonutzlabs/Portfolio-Website-HTML-CSS-Javascript-/README.md

 6. Right-click the .html file and select Live Preview.
 7. The project will open in your local browser.
 ## **Future Improvements**
-As my understanding of HTML and front-end development has grown, I plan to create a revised version of this portfolio using proper semantic HTML and improved accessibility.

-Last updated: January 19, 2025